codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 # disable the per-ip limit on the number of connections since this is a non-production config
 maxClientCnxns=0
 ```
-As of now we are leaving this settings as it is now and start our zookeeper.
-Again these settings are not best suited for
+For now we we are not changing any configuration in above file and start our zookeeper.
+These settings are not best suited for
-the production environment in later section I will explain what are setting you need to take care while setting the Zookeeper
+the production environment in later section We will explain what are setting you need to take care while setting the Zookeeper
 in production.
-Let's move to next step
+Let's move to next step and start zookeeper.

 ### Launch Zookeeper on the machine to test
 Now to launch the Zookeeper we need to execute below command: